 - Place a public notice on the WCC website advising that your premises is seeking approval and offering the opportunity to object to the granting of a licence, allow a 21 day objection period, we will also investigate any objection raised.

-For public interest reasons, your application must be processed and approved by us before it can be granted- it is not automatically granted.
+For public interest reasons, your application must be processed and approved by us before it can be granted.
+Licences are not automatically granted.

 Renewing or changing your licence